Continuing Education Activity

 Clindamycin is an antimicrobial that has gained many indications.
 In a 1996 review of the literature concerning the drug, indications for it include the following uses: skin and soft tissue infections (including diabetic foot), osteomyelitis and septic arthritis, recurrent streptococcal pharyngitis, anaerobic lung infections, and as an alternative for intra-abdominal and pelvic infections.
 However, it has poor activity in the bloodstream and is not a recommended therapy in septic patients or those with most gram-negative infections.

-Additionally, trimethoprim/sulfamethoxazole is one of the agents of choice for the prevention of HIV/AIDS-associated infections, specifically pneumocystis pneumonia (P. jiroveci).
+Additionally, trimethoprim/sulfamethoxazole is one of the agents of choice to prevent HIV/AIDS-associated infections, specifically pneumocystis pneumonia (P. jiroveci).
 Its recommendations include its use as a prophylactic agent in patients with CD4 count less than 200 cells/microliter.

 Linezolid, first gaining widespread use in the 2000s, has broad activity against most gram-positive organisms.
 Due in large part to its expense, as well as efforts to protect it against developing resistance at large, its primary use is for the treatment of multi-drug resistant gram-positive infections.
 It has poor activity against gram-negative and anaerobic bacteria, and clinicians should not use it in these settings.
 Additionally, due to its limited spectrum of activity, it should not be used as an empiric antimicrobial.